 Strangulation and suffocation cases are commonly charged with domestic violence enhancers.
 This crime is a felony.
 That’s plenty serious.
 When the case involves domestic violence it becomes even more serious.

 Criminal defense lawyers Matt Meyer and Ben Van Severen have defended strangulation cases.
 We’ve defended thousands of individuals charged with crimes.
 Of course, hundreds of those involved domestic violence situations, or situations involving strangulation/suffocation charge.
 We’ve achieved dismissals on the day of trial.
-Criminal defense law firm Meyer Van Severen, S.C. provides aggressive, intelligent criminal defense to all criminal cases.
+Criminal defense law firm Van Severen Law Office provides aggressive, intelligent criminal defense to all criminal cases.
 We believe you should hire a lawyer immediately upon learning of a police investigation.

 What are the elements of section 940.235, strangulation and suffocation?